 Actors: Michael J. Fox, Christopher Lloyd, Lea Thompson, Crispin Glover, Billy Zane, + more

-#11 on The Greatest Movie Themessee more on Back to the Future
+#21 on The Best Movies for Tweenssee more on Back to the Future

 Big is undeniably the film that made Tom Hanks a star.
 But there's also a genuinely unsettling scene where Elizabeth Perkins has sex with a child in a man's body.
 True, she has no idea that that's the case, but it's horrifying nonetheless.